 - Pertussis, also known as whooping cough, causes uncontrollable, violent coughing fits that make it hard to breathe.
 It can spread from person to person.

 Getting vaccinated is the best way to prevent tetanus, diphtheria, and pertussis.
 Most people get vaccinated as children, but you also need booster shots as you get older to stay protected against these diseases.
 The CDC recommends that adults get a Tdap (tetanus, diphtheria, and pertussis) or Td (tetanus, diphtheria) booster shot every 10 years.
 Ask a health care provider when you need your booster shot.

 Shingles is caused by the same virus as chickenpox.
 If you had chickenpox, the virus is still in your body.
 As you get older, the virus could become active again and cause shingles.

 Shingles affects the nerves.
 Common symptoms include burning, shooting pain, tingling, and/or itching, as well as a rash with fluid-filled blisters.
 Even when the rash disappears, the pain can remain.
 This is called post-herpetic neuralgia, or PHN.

-Common side effects for all these vaccines are mild and may include pain, swelling, or redness where the vaccine was given.
+Vaccines are very safe, and they can help keep you from getting serious or life-threatening diseases.
+The most common side effects for all these vaccines are mild and may include pain, swelling, or redness where the vaccine was given.